Paxa/light_record/README.md

 [![Build Status](https://travis-ci.org/Paxa/light_record.svg?branch=master)](https://travis-ci.org/Paxa/light_record)

-ActiveRecord extension to kick the speed of allocating ActiveRecord object
+ActiveRecord extension to kick the speed of allocating ActiveRecord object, and it allows fetching DB rows sequentially to reduce memory usage

+**Supports:** Rails 5, 6 and 7

+**Note:** it overrides some internal methods of active record, and in some rare cases it not work correctly, please test it well in your project before using it in production

 ### How it works